MoHanSolo/AlbumsAPI/README.md

 ## API Requests via Postman

+Now that our API is up and running, we must now open up [Postman](https://www.postman.com/).
+You can use the web version, but I highly suggest downloading it.

-## Technology used within Albums API
+## Technology used for Albums API

 - Node.js
 - Express.js